 LearnAmp also makes an excellent learning management system example.
 Among its best features is its customized learning pathway, which you can use to plan your employees’ growth and assign them training materials even before they officially start their roles.
 You can even set future learning goals for them.
 This tool also offers out of the box compliance content that will save you from the hassle of creating your content from scratch.
 It also allows the automation of training deployment, ensuring that you and your team are meeting any specific compliance requirements.

 Abara LMS supports tracking user performance on compliance training exams and assessments, as well as the generation of standard and personalized reports.
 It also has an integrated assessment/survey builder with a variety of question formats, including short answers, multiple-choice, open-ended, and more.
 You can also impose time constraints to guarantee that workers complete their courses within the timeframe you specify.
-If you want to engage learners with your courses, you can even construct simulation-based courses using animations, graphics, or actual people acting out scenarios for greater learning.

 For something to be considered an LMS, it needs some key functionality.
 We can say that an LMS needs to allow the creation, management, and evaluation.
 Therefore, If you want to develop a learning management system you can always contact InvoZone.